 Brenda Vongova (Pianist)

-Founder and President of the UNSRC Chamber Music Society
+President & Artistic Director of the UNSRC Chamber Music Society

 Born in Canada, Brenda Vongova is a concert pianist and choral soprano who has performed at Carnegie Hall, Lincoln Center, Harvard University’s Sanders Theatre, as well as the United Nations.
 In 2015, she performed the world premiere of the “Piano Concerto for the United Nations” in celebration of the 70th anniversary of the United Nations with the UN Symphony Orchestra.
 In the past, she spent several years teaching classical piano to the blind, the visually impaired, the disabled and children from underprivileged communities.
 Ms. Vongova studied classical piano at the Royal Conservatory of Music.